The-Politico/django-crosswalk/docs/source/client.rst

 Set the default domain
 ''''''''''''''''''''''

 In order to query, create or edit entities, you must specify a domain.
-You can set a default anytime using a Domain object slug:
+You can set a default anytime:

 .. code-block:: python